Ghini/ghini.desktop/doc/ghini-family.rst

 .. image::  images/ghini-pocket-client.png

+The above is how |ghini.pocket| looks on my virtual phone, and 192.168.43.226 is the IP address of my laptop in my local network.
+YMMV.

 |ghini.pocket| works with a reduced database snapshot, containing only the most significant
 elements, under a simplified schema.  |ghini.desktop| produces such a snapshot when it enters server mode, automatically and in the background.
 A typical Pocket Server session consists of: